GustavePate/lycheesync/README.md

 The configuration file is straight-forward.
-Simply enter your Lychee DB configuration. publicAlbum and starPhoto should be set to 1 if you want to make public or star all your photos.
+Simply enter your Lychee DB configuration. publicAlbum should be set to 1 if you want to make public all your photos.

 ```json